It was about as near to heaven as I have ever been.

-We lived as best as we could on part-time work.
-To keep expenses down, we furnished the place with whatever came our way, which is another way of saying we took whatever our neighbors tossed to the curb.
+We lived as best as we could on our part-time jobs.
+To keep our expenses down, we furnished the place with whatever came our way, which is another way of saying we took whatever our neighbors tossed to the curb.

 One day a sofa appeared.

 At first I didn’t like it.
-I told my roommate Stan, it had a funky smell.
+I told Stan, it had a funky smell.